Batman: Arkham Knight: Critical reception

-Additionally, Stapleton and Paul Tassi of Forbes both took issue to Rocksteady's marketing of the Arkham Knight as an original character, as the moniker was original but the character in the role was not.
+The reveal of the Arkham Knight's identity in Batman: Arkham Knight was met with a mixed reception from critics.
+Stapleton and Sam Roberts from GamesRadar both took issue with Rocksteady's marketing of the Arkham Knight as an original character, as the character behind the moniker is not.
 Stapleton felt the problem was that the marketing for the character indicated it was a "big mystery" to his identity, but any "moderately knowledgeable Batman fan could reasonably" deduce the identity: "We all already knew who the Arkham Knight was; we were just hoping it wasn't true because we wanted the original story we'd been promised."
-Tassi criticized Rocksteady for promising a new character and insisting the identity "would shock and amaze us all" when it turned out to essentially be "a renamed and recostumed version of a character that has already existed for years."
+GamesRadar noted that the torture flashback scenes and the Red Hood DLC made the twist very predictable.
+Other outlets, including Andrew Reiner Game Informer and Sam Miller from Videogamer.com, found the mystery surrounding the character and the eventual revelation of his identity as Todd to be satisfactory.

-Additional content
+DLC reception

 Carter was critical of the Harley Quinn and Red Hood story packs, both originally pre-order bonuses before being released as purchasable DLC.
 Carter called both "painfully" and "disgustingly" short, respectively, with the Harley pack lasting around 30 minutes, and the Red Hood around 10 minutes.
 He added that he expected more from the downloadable content, hoping additional "Arkham Stories" would feature more content.

-For the "Batgirl: A Matter of Family" story pack, Stapleton offered a mixed reaction, giving the DLC a 6.3 out of 10, praising the unique design and atmosphere of the theme park setting, and also commenting positively on the story, the variation in combat, Batgirl's character design, and Mark Hamill's performance as the Joker.
+For the Batgirl: A Matter of Family story pack, Stapleton offered a mixed reaction, giving the DLC a 6.3 out of 10, praising the unique design and atmosphere of the theme park setting, and also commenting positively on the story, the variation in combat, Batgirl's character design, and Mark Hamill's performance as the Joker.
 A prominent concern, however, was the short length of the campaign and lack of replay value aside from the rather simple collectables found around the map.
 He added, "worse, there's no new AR challenge map where you can play as Batgirl, which means her great-looking character model is trapped in this single piece of story content.
 Considering Arkham Knight is fairly stingy in the challenge map department, that's another big missed opportunity."
 Reiner felt the pack would only be of value to players who enjoy the Arkham story, stating, "Developer WB Montreal can be commended for creating a wonderfully realized version of Batgirl, who is resourceful and capable of striking fear into Joker's henchmen, but the mission she embarks on lacks creativity and ranks among the Arkham series' worst."
 He did, however, praise the side story involving Edward Burke, the person who built the amusement park where the story takes place, calling it "twisted and dark" and shedding "new light on one of the series' mainstays."